 All visitors of Bunaken National Park are required to pay an entrance fee which will be allocated to protect and clean the reef and to ban illegal fishing.

 The resorts on Bunaken are situated on two different beaches, Liang Beach on the south side of the island and Pangalisang Beach on the east side.
-The coral reef lies all around the island,
+The coral reef circles around the island,

 so both beaches offer amazing snorkeling and scuba diving possibilities.